Invested in

 For more information about our Registered Investment options:

-**Mutual funds are offered through Credential Asset Management Inc. Mutual funds and other securities are offered through Credential Securities, a division of Credential Qtrade Securities Inc.Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
+**Mutual funds are offered through Credential Asset Management Inc. Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
-Unless otherwise stated, mutual funds, other securities and cash balances are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer that insures deposits in the credit union.
-Mutual funds and other securities are not guaranteed, their values change frequently, and past performance may not be repeated.
-Credential Securities is a registered mark owned by Aviso Wealth Inc. Using borrowed money to finance the purchase of securities involves greater risk than purchasing using cash resources only.
+Unless otherwise stated, mutual fund securities and cash balances are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer that insures deposits in credit unions.
+Using borrowed money to finance the purchase of securities involves greater risk than purchasing using cash resources only.
 If you borrow money to purchase securities, your responsibility to repay the loan and pay interest as required by its terms remains the same even if the value of the securities purchased declines.